-Green & Sustainable Pharmacy

-The course is designed to introduce the Importance of green and sustainable pharmacy practice.
+Green & Sustainable PharmacyCourse Code: GE707Credit Hours: 2+0The course is designed to introduce the Importance of green and sustainable pharmacy practice.
 The course is equipping pharmacy students with the knowledge, skills and attributes needed to work and live in a way that safeguards environmental wellbeing, both in the present and for future generations.
 Educating pharmacy students on how to work sustainably in their future careers will increase awareness of climate change and allow for effective mitigation strategies in the profession.

-Arabic Language Skills

-The course provides the students to acquire basic language skills (e.g., grammar, eloquence, and spelling) and pay attention to linguistic methods, and correct mistakes.
-The purpose of the course is to achieve advanced language proficiency in the four areas of language performance: speaking, listening, reading, and writing.
-The course will pursue work in one of two academic disciplines: literature or linguistics to enhance communicative skills and intellectual background necessary for a meaningful engagement with the Arab world and its cultural and intellectual traditions
+Arabic Language Skills Course Code: GE708 Credit Hours: 2+0 The course provides the students to acquire basic language skills (e.g., grammar, eloquence, and spelling) and pay attention to linguistic methods, and correct mistakes.
+The purpose of the e course is to achieve advance ed language proficiency in the four areas of language performance: speaking, listening, reading ng, and writing.
+The course wi ll pursue work in one of two academic disciplines: literature or linguistics to enhance communicative skills and intellectual background necessary for a meaningful engagement with the Arab world and its cultural and intellectual traditions UAE Society Course Code: GE709 Credit Hours: 2+0

-UAE Society